BarrileteChapin/C/Linked_list/Readme.md

-This is the implementation of a linkedlist with some functionalities:
+This is the implementation of a circular linkedlist with some functionalities:
 - InsertFront __data___
 - InsertBack __data___
 - InsertBefore __element__ __data___